Easter is quickly approaching! How about spending the holiday in one of Italy's charming farmhouses?

 On Good Friday in Catanzaro visitors can watch the Processione della Naca (the Naca is a cradle in which a statue of Jesus is laid).
 Following Easter Sunday mass, Vibo Valentia, Laureana di Borrello and many other small towns in the province host a parade accompanied by the triumphant anthem of a local band and grand finale of celebratory fireworks.

 Easter in Campania combines spiritual rites with joyous celebrations of spring.
 On Easter Thursday, Naples’ residents engage in a traditional activity known as fare i Sepolcri, in which they form a long promenade and walk to seven different churches dressed in their finest.
 Holy Week events in the outlying towns, notably Somma Vesuviana, Sorrento, Taurano and Calitri, are absolutely fascinating.
 Don't miss out on the local Easter sweetmeat par excellence: pastiera.

 - Friuli Venezia Giulia

-The centre of Florence comes alive on Easter Sunday with the Corteo Storico parade, which starts from the deposition in Prato and proceeds up to the Piazza del Duomo.
-A wagon is pulled by white oxen from the square up to the cathedral.
-In the beautiful mediaeval town of Castiglione di Garfagnana Easter Sunday hosts the “Processione dei Crocioni”, which is both a religious celebration and a spectacular representation.
+The center of Florence comes alive on Easter Sunday with the Corteo Storico parade, which starts in Via Il Prato and proceeds to Florence’s Piazza del Duomo led by a wagon pulled by white oxen.
+In the beautiful medieval town of Castiglione di Garfagnana, Easter Sunday showcases the Processione dei Crocioni, which is both a religious celebration and a spectacular theatrical representation.